BlyatBeauty/PCGen-Data-Updater/README.md

 ### On Linux, the script is a bit more efficient:
 1) Uses git to make a checkout of the PCGen and BahamutDragon repos if they do not exist already.
 2) Checks for updates between your local checkout and the main repo - keeping your checkout fully up-to-date.
 3) Uses rsync to copy over the data folder from the checkout to your PCGen directory.
-It will overwrite existing files with the same name but should preserve files that do not appear in the repo (aka any homebrew you may have made). **Remember to keep backups of your homebrew just in case**
+It will overwrite existing files with the same name but should preserve files that do not appear in the repo (aka any homebrew you may have made). **Remember to keep backups of your homebrew just in case.**

 ## Troubleshooting

 ### Windows
+**The script doesn't run!**

-1) Make sure the `.bat` script is placed directly in your PCGen folder.
+There are a few reasons why it wouldn't run.
+The most common reason is because it's in the wrong location.
+Make sure the `.bat` script is placed directly in your PCGen folder.
 If it is in a subfolder, the script will not run correctly.
-2) **The script doesn't run!**
+If that hasn't fixed your issue, read on. <br>

-There are a few reasons why it wouldn't run.
-Maybe because Windows Defender, or some antivirus flagged it; or maybe some other process blocked it because it's a file downloaded from the internet.
+Another possible reason that the script didn't run could be that Windows Defender, or some antivirus flagged it; or maybe some other process blocked it because it's a file downloaded from the internet.
 It's a common enough issue I heard from others - I imagine it's because of the PowerShell commands in the script.
 Regardless, I can think of 2 solutions here:

 - **Go to your antivirus software's advanced options and exclude the script** - effectively whitelisting it<br>or<br>
 - **Copy the raw text into notepad on your system, then save it as a .bat file** - effectively making it local to your machine